Cascade of topological phase transitions and revival of topological zero modes in imperfect double helical liquids: Discussion

 In this work, we investigated how Coulomb interactions, proximity-induced superconductivity, and random spin-flip backscattering collectively influence the transport and topological properties of double helical liquids.
 By introducing pairing and Coulomb asymmetry between the helical channels and moving from class DIII to BDI, we uncover additional phase transitions.
 By deriving the connection between the Majorana zero mode number and the renormalized couplings, we show how pairing asymmetry and spin-flip backscattering can detune the conditions, enabling an interacting, disordered system to access an $N_{\mathrm{mzm}}=1$ phase.
 An intriguing feature is that, for certain interaction strengths, disorder-induced backscattering can induce Majorana zero modes.

 From an experimental perspective, we demonstrate that random backscattering is not merely a detrimental perturbation; it also provides an additional tuning knob that can selectively activate one branch of the Majorana zero mode criterion.
 Moreover, we demonstrate that at moderately strong interactions, pairing asymmetry suppresses the $N_{\mathrm{mzm}} = 2$ phase, leading to additional topological phases and resulting in a cascade of transitions and a revival of a Majorana zero mode.
 These features can be electrically accessible by controlling the screened Coulomb interactions in the edge channels.
-This suggests that systems with spin-flip backscattering, such as helical channels in quantum spin Hall devices with dilute magnetic impurities or in-plane fields combined with charge disorder, can serve as an equally suitable and potentially more tunable platform for topological electronics~\cite{Hsu:2025}.
+Our analysis is also relevant to phase-controlled Josephson junctions, where access to topological phases relies on phase biasing between two channels via an external magnetic flux~\cite{Li:2016,Shabani:2016,Ren:2019,Fornieri:2019}.
+In such devices, imperfect magnetic shielding can in practice introduce residual fields in the conduction channels, effectively generating spin-flip backscattering.
+Taken together, these considerations suggest that systems with controlled spin-flip backscattering, such as helical channels in quantum spin Hall devices with dilute magnetic impurities or in-plane fields combined with charge disorder, can serve as a suitable and potentially more tunable platform for topological electronics~\cite{Hsu:2025}.

 While the numerical analysis above focuses on integer quantum spin Hall edges and the resulting Majorana zero modes, our framework naturally extends to fractional helical liquids~\cite{Levin:2009,Neupert:2011,Santos:2011,Stern:2016,Rachel:2018}.
 In these systems, proximitized configurations can stabilize parafermionic bound states~\cite{Klinovaja:2014helical}, enabling more advanced schemes for topological quantum computation.
 The derived RG flow equations here and the additional numerical results presented in Appendix~\ref{Appendix:m3_fractional} indicate a reduced degree of topological protection in the fractional regime, suggesting their enhanced sensitivity to interaction- and disorder-induced fluctuations.
 Throughout our numerics, we have considered an edge length of $O(\mu\text{m})$--$O(10~\mu\text{m})$, and the resulting phase diagrams apply for temperatures below $O(0.1~\text{K})$--$O(\text{K})$.
 For somewhat higher temperatures or shorter edges, similar behavior is expected, with the phase boundaries shifted accordingly.